UrsZeidler/licensemanager/README.md

 # licensemanager

-Some smart contracts for the etherum blockchain to manage a licenseable item.
+Some smart contracts for the etherum blockchain to manage a licensable item.
-The license are strored transparent on the blockchain and can be reviewed.
+The license are stored transparent on the blockchain and can be reviewed.

 The uml model is used to generate the solidity code with the [uml2solidity](https://github.com/UrsZeidler/uml2solidity) plugin for eclispe.